Products Wellness Insights Mobility Metrics Analysis Gaze Metrics Analysis Dynamic Action Plan

 Latency

 Time from cue to first eye movement.
-Slowing latency is the earliest detectable neural signal.
+Latency reflects how quickly the visual-motor system initiates a response.

 Peak Velocity